React-Automation-Studio/OPCUA-EPICS-BRIDGE/README.md

 ```
 This will create the certificates/client.der certificates/client_private_key.pem files.

-The Pyhton OPC UA test server the requires the client certificate to grant access and is loaded at run time.
+The Python OPC UA test server the requires the client certificate to grant access and is loaded at run time.

 Once you have created the example certificates you can launch the secure server.